micheee/micheee.github.com/source/_posts/2012-02-13-basex-xml-prague.markdown

 These concepts have been superseded to some extent, as we opted to pursue [Adam’s](http://twitter.com/adamretter) approach of annotating RESTful endpoints directly in a controller.
 But anyway, the key ideas of using solely XML-technologies applies here as well.

-After an highly anticipated coffee break, Rosi equipped the audience with profound thoughts of our current XQuery module architecture, the EXPath repositories, and the built-in extension functions with: [BaseX XQuery Modules](#todo**TODO**)
+After an highly anticipated coffee break, Rosi equipped the audience with profound thoughts of our current XQuery module architecture, the EXPath repositories, and the built-in extension functions with: [Rositsa Shadura: XQuery Modules in BaseX](/images/XML-Prague-2012/BaseX-XQuery-Modules.pdf)

 {% pullquote %}
 The formal schedule was concluded with Dimitar’s talk, covering the “The World of Indices” which was particularly interesting regarding chances and challenges of index updates.